 |

-The unit has the form factor of a standard car radio, so that it could be
+The device has the form factor of a regular car stereo, allowing it to be

-The BMR-1000 has a frequency range from DC to 1 GHz and will automatically
+The BMR-1000 has a frequency range from 30 MHz to 1 GHz and will automatically

-When locked, the 8-digit display will instantly show the
+When locked, the 6-digit display will instantly show the

 frequency of the intercepted signal.